JakeD520/Lucian/03_Episodes/S01E01/Scene 1.md

 (HOLD.
 Kaelarys’ eyes shift.)

 **KAELARYS**
 Enlighten me.
-What do you see in their mourning?
+What do you see?

 (SLIGHT ACCELERATION — Lyra steps closer, but still soft.)